ibm-js/liaison/README.md

 This project requires AMD loader ([requirejs](http://requirejs.org/) or [Dojo](http://dojotoolkit.org/)) to run in browser.

-AMD loader is the only dependency of liaison core code.
+liaison's core observable object is now in decor project (http://github.com/ibm-js/decor).
+Other than that, AMD loader is the only dependency of liaison core code.
 Code under delite directory is [delite](https://github.com/ibm-js/delite) integration code and therefore requires delite to run it. delite integration code also requires [DCL](http://www.dcljs.org).
 Code under polymer directory is [Polymer](http://www.polymer-project.org/) integration code and therefore requires Polymer to run it.
 Some sample code requires Dojo or [deliteful](https://github.com/ibm-js/deliteful).